 Rewind back to 2010 and it was dark times for Liverpool Football Club.
 American duo Tom Hicks and George Gillett had taken the club to the brink of administration, a series of broken promises, poor decisions and failed gambles leaving one of English football’s great clubs on the verge of ruin.

 Their appointment of Fulham manager Roy Hodgson further set the club back, the veteran coach having endured a nomadic career without success at the very highest level.

 Hodgson’s first summer saw him recruit the likes of Milan Jovanovic, Christian Poulsen and Paul Konchesky, each of whom showed no signs of being at the standard required.

 He further antagonised his own support with a series of ludicrous soundbites that would come to be known as ‘Royisms’, including describing a 2-0 derby defeat as the club’s finest performance of the season and refusing to rule out selling star forward Torres to arch-rivals Manchester United.

 Unsurprisingly he lasted just half a season, sacked in January 2011 with few sad to see him go.

 The return of the ‘King’ as he’s known amongst Liverpool fans, the ever-popular former player and manager returned to help revive the mess the club’s hierarchy had created.

 Like many of his predecessors, his recruitment was a mixed bag, Dalglish’s first window in charge saw the arrival of Luis Suarez, though that move came in addition to the then club-record £35m transfer of Andy Carroll as Fernando Torres left for Chelsea.

-He would lead Liverpool to both domestic cup finals in his first months in charge, winning one and losing the other, though the club continued to struggle in the Premier League.
+He led Liverpool to both domestic cup finals during his first months in charge, winning one and losing the other, though the club continued to struggle in the Premier League.